 From background talent bookings to special equipment rentals, there are a multitude of decisions that must be made in sync with the shooting schedule.
 And, in any form of filmmaking, almost every decision carries an associated cost.

-Scheduling during pre-production in film or television can be a massive undertaking, while scheduling a commercial is simplified slightly thanks to relatively short shoot durations.
-The trade-off, of course, is that commercial schedules must be constructed faster and with much less room for error than those of feature films or television shows.
+Production schedules during pre-production in film or television can be a massive undertaking.
+However, scheduling a commercial is slightly simplified thanks to relatively short shoot durations.
+There is a trade-off, of course.
+Commercial schedules must be constructed faster and with less room for error than in feature films or television shows.

 Fortunately, in most cases, the 1st AD is responsible for the most challenging aspects of scheduling.
 However, the responsibility for coordinating, communicating, and keeping everything up to date with the steady stream of schedule changes falls squarely on the shoulders of the production department.